Rwanda History, Uganda Gorilla trek, Boat ride Safari & Karinzu Forest Chimpanzees | 6 Days

 - Walk to see chimps off the beaten path in Kalinzu forest

-- Amazing boat cruise safari in Queen Elizabeth.
+- Amazing boat safari in Queen Elizabeth NP

 Rwanda History, Uganda Gorilla trek, Boat ride Safari & Karinzu Forest Chimpanzee Adventure – 6 Days

 This Rwanda & Uganda Gorillas, Boat safari, Kalinzu Chimpanzees tour takes you to visit Rwanda’s memorial museum in Kigali, where 250,000 genocide victims have been buried, and learn about Rwanda’s ‘dark past but bright future’.
 You simply cannot appreciate this beautiful country and its people if you haven’t visited this memorial and reconnected with local people at Nyamirambo women’s center.
 Kigali is one of Africa’s cleanest and most interesting capitals.
 Enjoy scenic drives through Rwanda, known as the Land of a Thousand Hills with its beautiful rolling landscapes dotted with tea plantations, rugged mountains, and towering volcanoes.
 You will cross the border to explore Uganda’s Bwindi Impenetrable National Park to meet a family of mountain gorillas – a wildlife encounter of a lifetime.
 A close encounter with these amazing animals is simply breathtaking.
 Uganda is much more than gorillas; you will check off amazing birds, and wild animals on a boat cruise across the rift valley on the Kazinga channel.
-Complete your Uganda journey by coming face to face with Chimpanzee in Kalinzu forest.
+You will walk to trek chimpanzees of Kalinzu forest, part of Queen Elizabeth conservation area.
 Opt to learn how to cook Ugandan street food – ‘Rolex’.
 Tip: Birder lovers can opt to add on a day to search for rare Shoebills on Lake Victoria – Uganda’s most sought-after bird.

 This trip starts in Kigali City and ends in Kigali, with an option to end at Entebbe Airport-Uganda.